joeraut/my-configs/README.md

 ```
 git clone https://github.com/lysyi3m/macos-terminal-themes
-open macos-terminal-themes/schemes/
+open macos-terminal-themes/schemes/Espresso.terminal
 ```

-This will open a Finder window, just double-click the `Espresso.terminal` file and the theme will be added to the terminal settings pane—just set as the default theme.
+This will open Terminal and add the theme.
+Set it as the default theme in Terminal preferences.

 ## [Ultimate vim configuration](https://github.com/amix/vimrc)